Saraswati Devi lives alone in the Indian Himalayas, a common occurrence for women living in the remote village. Her husband left for better

 water sanitation tablets.

-Thanks to ANN INC. and Village Ways Charitable Trust, Saraswati has been able to grow her skills, and her income.
+Thanks to Ann Taylor, LOFT, Lou & Grey and Village Ways Charitable Trust, Saraswati has been able to grow her skills, and her income.
 Most importantly, she

 worries less about her daily life and dreams more about her future.